 The Mazda 2 arrived in the U.S. for the 2011 model year.
 It is the least expensive of Mazda's North American offerings and is sold here only as a five-door hatchback; other markets get a three-door version as well.
 The next size up from the 2 is the Mazda 3, a compact available as either a four-door sedan or five-door hatch.
 For the extra money, the 3 also offers many more options and features than its smaller sibling.

-The Mazda2's stark interior and simplicity can remind us a bit too much of older, simpler small cars.
-Some of those attributes include its short wheelbase, which produces fore-and-aft bobbing on choppy highway surfaces, and the many hard-and-hollow trims found inside--more than many alternative vehicles of the same price and size.
+The Mazda 2's stark interior and simplicity can remind a bit too much of older, simpler small cars.
+Some of those attributes include its short wheelbase, which produces fore-and-aft bobbing on choppy highway surfaces, and the many hard-and-hollow pieces of trim found inside--more than many competitive vehicles of the same price and size.

-In safety, the Mazda Mazda2 has fared reasonably well, although IIHS 'acceptable' ratings for side and rear impact haven't put this model in the top tier.
-All the features that are now expected, even in small cars—like stability control, anti-lock brakes, and side-curtain airbags—are included however.
+Mazda's 2 has fared reasonably well in standardized safety testing, although 'acceptable' ratings from the IIHS for side and rear impact keep this model out of the top tier.
+All the features that are now expected, even in small cars—like stability control, anti-lock brakes, and side-curtain airbags—are included, however.

-The Mazda2 is a little more expensive compared to other subcompacts, and somewhat behind the curve in connectivity and features.
-At a time when shoppers for low-cost subcompacts are expecting some of the same connectivity features—such as basic hands-free calling—as they have in other cars, the Mazda2 doesn't include them.
-A USB port was added to both trim levels of the 2013 Mazda2, while Bluetooth remained a port-installed (or dealer-installed) option and navigation isn't offered.
+The Mazda 2 is a little more expensive compared to other subcompacts, and somewhat behind the curve in connectivity and features.
+At a time when shoppers for low-cost subcompacts are expecting some of the same connectivity features—such as basic hands-free calling—as they have in other cars, the Mazda 2 doesn't include them.
+A USB port was added to both trim levels Mazda 2 for 2013, while Bluetooth remained a port-installed (or dealer-installed) option and navigation isn't offered.